Create Role Description

 Manage Self

-• Show awareness of own strengths and areas for growth, and develop and apply new skills
+• Be aware of your strengths and areas for growth, and develop and apply new skills

 • Seek feedback from colleagues and stakeholders